 What is a femur fracture?

 A femur fracture would cause severe pain and you would be unable to put weight on the affected leg.
+You may also experience lots of swelling, your leg looking deformed, bleeding and an inability to put pressure on the leg.

 The pain experienced would depend on the type of fracture and the following considerations: